dareumHJ/sluggym/docs/TEAM-WORKING-AGREEMENT.md

 We adapt standard Scrum practices to fit our team's active development style and ensure linear tracking honesty.

 ### Sprint Flexibility & Scope Control
-- **Adaptive Execution**: Recognizing that sprints do not always go perfectly according to plan, if unexpected complications or hidden sub-tasks emerge, the team commits to dedicating flexible, additional efforts to drive the sprint features to completion[cite: 5].
+- **Adaptive Execution**: Recognizing that sprints do not always go perfectly according to plan, if unexpected complications or hidden sub-tasks emerge, the team commits to dedicating flexible, additional efforts to drive the sprint features to completion.
-- **Sprint Carry-over Policy**: If a sub-task or an entire User Story cannot be realistically completed within the strict sprint timebox despite team efforts, we do not force-merge or compromise quality[cite: 5].
-As recommended by course staff/TAs, unfinished items are systematically moved back to the Product Backlog during the Sprint Review and explicitly scheduled as high-priority carry-over items for the next sprint[cite: 5].
+- **Sprint Carry-over Policy**: If a sub-task or an entire User Story cannot be realistically completed within the strict sprint timebox despite team efforts, we do not force-merge or compromise quality.
+As recommended by course staff/TAs, unfinished items are systematically moved back to the Product Backlog during the Sprint Review and explicitly scheduled as high-priority carry-over items for the next sprint.

 ---

 ## 3. Definition of Done (DoD)

-We maintain two rigorous levels of completion—at the engineering PR level and the user-facing story level—to ensure system health and functional success[cite: 4].
+We maintain two rigorous levels of completion—at the engineering PR level and the user-facing story level—to ensure system health and functional success.

 ### Task / PR Checklist (Engineering DoD - Existing)
 A PR is "Done" from an engineering perspective when it satisfies the **4 Rules of Simple Design** and the checklist below: